-The Donald Gosling Award is made to the director, producer, or other person responsible for making the film, or television or radio programme, released or broadcast during the qualifying period, that in the opinion of the Awards Committee has made the most significant contribution to the public understanding of a maritime matter relating primarily to the United Kingdom.
+The Award is made to the director, producer, or other person responsible for making the film or television programme, released or broadcast in the United Kingdom during the qualifying period, that in the opinion of the Awards Committee has made the most significant contribution to the public understanding of maritime matters.

-- the value of the programme in promoting sustainable maritime activity and safety at sea; and
+- Its value in promoting sustainable maritime activity and safety at sea

-- the overall presentation and quality of the programme, and its ability to capture public imagination.
+- The overall presentation and quality of the film or programme, and its ability to capture public imagination

 The prize is a pair of crystal dolphins mounted on an engraved marble plinth.